What is Smoke Sense?

 Current air pollution health risk communication strategies have solid footing in science and are widely used across communities to protect public health.
 These strategies include: outreach by EPA on air quality and the Air Quality Index; public health advisories; and educational campaigns.
 However, it is not known whether these strategies are specifically effective in protecting public health during wildland fire smoke episodes.
 Exposure to wildland fire smoke can be acute and unexpected, last hours to weeks, and affect communities that may not have a public health response plan to reduce the adverse impacts of smoke exposure.

 EPA is advancing the science and technology required to understand the impacts of smoke on air quality and public health.
-Combining science with communication tools can improve delivery and timing of information to inform decision making and health protective behaviors.
+Combining science and technology with mobile communication tools can improve delivery and timing of information to inform decision making and health protective behaviors.

-Who will be included in the Smoke Sense Study?
+Who can participate in the Smoke Sense Study?

 All individuals, above 18 years of age, who want to contribute to science can participate in the study by using the Smoke Sense app.
-This will be a nationwide study and the app is publicly available on the Google Play Store for Android devices and the App Store for iOS devices.
+This is a nationwide study and the app is publicly available on the Google Play Store for Android devices and on the App Store for iOS devices.
 Smoke Sense app user identities will be anonymous and non-identifiable.

-How can users benefit from using the Smoke Sense App?
+How can participants benefit from using the Smoke Sense App?

-- The app encourages engagement through Air Quality 101 module through which users can learn about air quality, impacts of air pollution on health and ways to reduce those impacts.
+The app encourages engagement through Smoke Smarts Air Quality 101 modules about air quality, impacts of air pollution on health and ways to reduce those impacts.